KaEerola/IceLime/retro.md

 - Everyone was independent, but we communicated well
 - We completed all of our tasks
 - We were able to get difficult functionalities work

+In the end, we were able to fix our Pylint errors and get everything to work the way we intended it to.
+We started to check and fix Pylint errors as they appeared, instead of fixing the errors right before pushing to GitHub.